mas-bandwidth/netcode/STANDARD.md

 ## Connect Token Structure

-A _connect token_ ensures that only authenticated clients who request connection via the web backend can connect to dedicated servers.
+A _connect token_ ensures that only authenticated clients can connect to dedicated servers.

 The connect token has two parts: private and public.